Manchin says bipartisan gun agreement takes 'no rights away, no privileges away' – KION546

 ™ & © 2022 Cable News Network, Inc., a WarnerMedia Company.
 All rights reserved.

-CNN’s Ted Barrett, Lauren Fox and Devan Cole contributed to this report.
+CNN’s Ted Barrett, Lauren Fox, Devan Cole and Shawna Mizelle contributed to this report.

 Comments

-Note: This story has been updated with comments from Sen. Chris Murphy.